Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Around the Sports Complex of Anadia to the West on the Camino PortuguésAround the Sports Complex to the West

-After the school sports complex, we walked through a roundabout, turned left, then climbed a hill on a busy paved road, the Rua Prof. Dr. Rodrigues Lapa.
-If you were to go straight, there is the large, Hotel Anadia Cabecinho, a possible accommodation in Anadia.
+After the school sports complex, about 650 meters onward, we walked through a roundabout, passed a convenient Grab & Go vending area, turned left, then climbed a hill on a busy paved road, the Rua Prof. Dr. Rodrigues Lapa.
+If you were to go straight instead, there is the large, Hotel Anadia Cabecinho, a possible accommodation in Anadia.

-In less than 200 meters, you come to another roundabout, staying right and walking through it, and taking a more northerly direction on the Rua da Bela Vista, all the while skirting the center of Anadia to the West.
+In less than 200 meters, you come to another roundabout, taking the first right and taking a more northerly direction onto the Rua da Bela Vista, all the while skirting the center of Anadia to the west.

-We continued to skirt the town to the west on this lovely street, the Rua Justino Sampaio Alegre, lined with spring-blooming trees and yet another wonderful foot path to the right.
+We continued to skirt the town to the west on this lovely street, the Rua Justino Sampaio Alegre, below, with yet another great foot path to the right.

 We still had not seen any open cafés so far along the route despite walking almost a full 8 kilometers on day eleven on the Camino Portugués.